Kim Kardashian reveals son Saint was hospitalized for pneumonia

 "My precious baby boy is so strong!
 After spending three nights in the hospital & seeing my baby get multiple IV's and hooked up to oxygen machines, our end of year was challenging," Kardashian-West wrote in the caption of a photo of herself holding her Saint.
 "Pneumonia is so scary.
 I just want to thank every nurse & doctor out there who works so hard around the clock.
 We are so grateful for you all!"

-Kardashian-West did not say in her Instagram post when Saint went to the hospital.
-CNN has reached out to her spokesperson for clarification.
+Kardashian-West did not say in her Instagram post when Saint went to the hospital, but her spokesperson told CNN that he was hospitalized from Wednesday to Saturday last week.

 Saint has made a full recovery, Kardashian-West said in her post.